dhruvil-sheth30/Whack-A-Mole/README.md

 ## Project Overview

 Welcome to Whack-a-Mole, a digital rendition of the classic arcade game!
-This project is part of my Front-End Engineering and Development (FEWD) Course Assignment 2 at MIT-ADT Pune.
+This project is part of my Front-End Engineering and Development (FEWD) Continuous Assignment 2 at MIT-ADT Pune.
 The motivation behind creating this game stems from my fond memories of playing Whack-a-Mole as a favorite arcade game during my childhood.

 ## Screens